 Keep upright and gently active.
 This will progress your labor and help your baby descend into the pelvis and help the cervix dilate.
 E.g. you can go for a walk

 Take a shower or bath

 Watch a movie or listen to relaxing music

 Eat and drink as you will need energy.
-However, many women feel nauseous when labour starts, so if you don’t feel like eating, you can drink water or isotonic drinks (sports drinks) to keep yourself hydrated and your energy levels up
+However, many women feel nauseous when labor starts, so if you don’t feel like eating, you can drink water or isotonic drinks (sports drinks) to keep yourself hydrated and your energy levels up

 Now is the time to go to the hospital.
-During active labour your contractions will become longer, stronger and close together.
+During active labor your contractions will become longer, stronger and close together.
 Contractions may last up to 45 seconds and come every 2- 5 minutes.
 Your cervix dilates 4 cm-8 cm.
 The mother tends to become more serious and the support from their support partner would come in handy.
 This a good time to start your breathing techniques and try a few relaxation exercises between contractions.
 You should try switching positions often during this stage

 How to Maintain Comfort